franzprante/reprod-fin-copied/content/post/2017-04-14-r-for-enterprise-understanding-r-s-startup.md

 summary: ''
 ---

----
-title: "R for the Enterprise: Understanding R's Startup"
-author: "Sean Lopp"
-date: '2017-04-04'
-draft: yes
-slug: r-for-the-enterprise-understanding-rs-startup
-summary: ''
-tags: R
-categories:
-- R for the Enterprise
-- R Language
-- R
----

 R's startup behavior is incredibly powerful.
 R sets environment variables, loads base packages, and understands whether you're running a script, an interactive session, or even a build command.
-RStudio's products work hard to ensure that R starts and stops correctly, whether you're running RStudio Desktop, serving a Shiny app to multiple end users in Shiny Server Pro, or supporting hundreds of users and thousands of sessions in a load balanced configuration of RStudio Server Pro.

 Most R users will never have to worry about changing R's Startup.
-In fact, for protability and reproducibility of code we recommend that user's do not modify R's startup profile.
-But, for system administrators, package developers, and R enthusiasts customizing the launch process can provide a powerful tool and help avoid common gotchas.
+In fact, for portability and reproducibility of code, we recommend that user's do not modify R's startup profile.
+But, for system administrators, package developers, and R enthusiasts, customizing the launch process can provide a powerful tool and help avoid common gotchas.
 R's behavior is thoroughly documented in [R's base documentation: "Initialization at Start of an R Session"](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html).
 This post will elaborate on the official documentation and provide some examples.
 Read on if you've ever wondered how to:

 - Tell R about a [local CRAN-like repository](https://rstudio.github.io/packrat/custom-repos.html) to host and share R packages internally
 - Use a different version of Python, e.g. to support a [Tensorflow](http://rstudio.github.io/tensorflow) project
 - Define a proxy so R can reach the internet in locked down environments
 - Understand why [Packrat](https://rstudio.github.io/packrat/) creates a .Rprofile
-- Automatically run code at the of a session to capture and log `sesssionInfo()`
+- Automatically run code at the end of a session to capture and log `sesssionInfo()`

+We'll also discuss how RStudio starts R. Spoiler, its a bit different than you might expect!

 ## .Rprofile, .Renviron, and R*.site oh my!

-At a highlevel, R's startup process follows three steps: starting R, setting environment variables, and sourcing profile scripts.
-In the last two steps R looks for site-wide files and user/project specific files.
+R's startup process follows three steps: starting R, setting environment variables, and sourcing profile scripts.
+In the last two steps R looks for site-wide files and user or project specific files.
 The R documentation explains this process in detail.

 ![](/post/2017-04-04-rs-quirky-and-powerful-startup_files/R_STARTUP.jpeg)